Arabian-vACC/library/docs/terminal/dubai/departures.md

 | OMDW      | SENPA 3L | Direct ALPOB | No traffic via NABIX | AMR to DEP 1 and ACC Delta,<br> or DEP 1 to ACC Delta |

 !!! important
-    In all instances, departing aircraft shall **not be permitted to cross north of ORLAD** to avoid infringement of UAE delegated airspace

     Traffic turning right after departure from OMSJ shall **not be issued a direct routing until commencement of the turn**, in order to prevent overflying OM(P)-45

     Direct KUTLI shall not be permitted if OM(AS)-03 or OM(AS)-04 are active until aircraft are clear of these areas.